PalakPC/DBProject/README.md

 DBProject
 =========

-A project on Food Pantry Management System
+A project on Food Pantry Information Management System.